|Index to Marine and Lacustrine Geological Samples (IMLGS)

 Registration (SESAR) and the Rolling Deck to Repository (R2R).
 The IMLGS includes

-cores, grabs, dredges, and drill holes worldwide, as of April, 2014.
-The database
+dredges, and drill holes worldwide, as of September 25, 2015.
+The database was designed

-was designed by a group of Curators, in cooperation with NGDC, at a series of meetings
+by a group of Curators, in cooperation with NGDC (now NCEI), at a series of meetings

 sponsored by the U.S. National Science Foundation (NSF) beginning in 1977.
 The Curators